 You can’t make Mom happy, but you certainly can waste a lifetime trying.

-Before you realized it was an impossible thankless job, did you spent much of your childhood being good for mom so mom would be happy?
+Before you realized it was an impossible, thankless job, did you spend much of your childhood being good for mom so mom would be happy?

 You didn’t, couldn’t, realize it was a trap.